gitlabhq/omnibus-gitlab/README.md

-When `gitlab-rake assets:precompile` fails with a permission error it fails for a good reason from a security standpoint: the fact that the assets cannot easily be rewritten makes it harder for an attacker to use your GitLab server to serve evil Javascript code to the visitors of your GitLab server.
+When `gitlab-rake assets:precompile` fails with a permission error it fails for a good reason from a security standpoint: the fact that the assets cannot easily be rewritten makes it harder for an attacker to use your GitLab server to serve evil JavaScript code to the visitors of your GitLab server.

-If you want to run GitLab with custom Javascript or CSS code you are probably better off running GitLab from source, or building your own packages.
+If you want to run GitLab with custom JavaScript or CSS code you are probably better off running GitLab from source, or building your own packages.

 ### Uninstalling omnibus-gitlab